tbenavi1/Kraken-SBT/README.md

 ```bash
 python Kraken-SBT query 0 385025 threshold
 ```
-To query the full tree for a jellyfish dumps file containing a set of kmers, and return the nodes for which the proportion of matching query kmers exceeds a given threshold, run:
+To query the full tree for a given jellyfish dumps file containing a set of kmers, and return the nodes for which the proportion of matching query kmers exceeds a given threshold, run:
 ```bash
 python Kraken_SBT query 0 queryfilename threshold
 ```